 First, the board of directors of the merging corporations must approve an agreed-upon plan of merger.
 After giving sufficient advance notice as required by the statute, the shareholders must approve the plan of merger.
 If they do so, and if the merger is not abandoned by the board of directors, a power reserved in virtually all statutes, the merger is consummated upon making required filings with the appropriate state authority, usually the Secretary of State.
 While Corporation A shareholders may continue to hold their stock certificates that state that they own shares in Corporation A, by operation of law they now own shares in Corporation B.

 Mergers and acquisitions involve a great deal of critical business, legal, financial and deal negotiation issues.
-Contact us, your international business attorney in Florida to assist you with mergers and acquisition transactions.
+Contact us or schedule a consultation with your international business attorney in Miami, Florida USA to assist you with mergers and acquisition transactions.

 Malescu Law P.A. – Business and Corporate Lawyers